dlschwartz/2019cHIST630/encoding.markdown

 	will appear in the header of your main TEI file.
 If you have one or both of the others, you will encode that in a separate TEI file.
 We will discuss standoff markup in more detail in class.
-- Valid TEI Document
+- Valid TEI
-	- Your TEI file(s) must validate your encoding a customized schema you have created.
+	- Your TEI files must validate against a customized schema you have created.
 See, the [ODD Customization Assignment](../odd/).

 #### Due Date